• Skip to main content

 Read moreFive Things to See & Do in Orkney in a Day

-Read moreThe End of the Road – Cycling through Britain’s Most Northern Isles (Part 2)
+Read moreThe End of the Road: A Cycling Adventure to Unst, Shetland, Britain’s Most Northerly Point

 Windhouse Lodge

-Part one of two of my long bank holiday weekend bike ride to the most northerly tip of Britain.
-Regular readers will, by now, be well aware that I am planning an epic 250 mile mountain bike cycle from my home on Shetland to Fort William, where I’ll be climbing Ben Nevis – all part …
+Part one of two of my long bank holiday weekend bike ride through Yell, Shetland to the most northerly tip of Britain.
+Regular readers will, by now, be well aware that I am planning an epic 250-mile mountain bike cycle from my home on Shetland to Fort William, where I’ll be climbing Ben Nevis – …

 Sands of Breckon, Yell, Shetland

-Yell’s most northerly beach.
+Escape to the enchanting Sands of Breckon, one of Yell’s most picturesque and tranquil beaches.
 Nothing beats a beach day, really.
-Especially when you’re seven and you’ve just spent the last hour sitting on a couch playing on your Mum’s iPad while she tosses battle ropes, swings kettle bells and Spiderman walks up the village hall you’re in.
-She’s doing some sort of bizarre fitness training …
+Especially when you’re seven, and you’ve just spent the last hour sitting on a couch playing on your Mum’s iPad while she tosses battle ropes, swings kettlebells, and Spiderman walks up the village hall …

 An Epic Adventure to the Summit of Ben Nevis – The Plans

 Planning an adventure of a lifetime and fundraising for the RNLI.
 Ok, it’s time for the big reveal!
-For the last few months I’ve been hinting at something big in the pipeline.
-Something I’ve been training for, something that means I’ve been consuming an extraordinary amount of protein and subsequently I’ve been sharing fewer cake …
+I’ve been hinting at something big in the pipeline for the last few months.
+Something I’ve been training for, something that means I’ve been consuming an extraordinary amount of protein, and subsequently, I’ve been sharing fewer cake …

 Read moreAn Epic Adventure to the Summit of Ben Nevis – The Plans